kgofron/compVision/README.md

 ### Folders ###
 * `CVLibrary` - Contains a copy of cvlib.py as a standalone
-* `Crystals` - Sub application used for crystal detection and X-Ray streak analysis
+* `AMX' - Contains Sub Folders for Pin/Gripper and Loop Programs
-* `IXS` - Sub programs for cv related applications to IXS Cameras
+* `EPICS` - Contains Files Associated to EPICS Server
-* `Merlin` - Programs written for Merlin Detector Image Analysis
+* `IXS` - Subprograms for Merlin, BPM, Camera Analysis for IXS
-* `OnAxisImg` - Image Analysis for On Axis Camera at IXS
+* `Poster` - Subprograms made for posters by Kaz Gofron
-* `RawImages` - Programs Designed to pass jusdgement on Pin and Gripper Placement
+* `Showcase` - Testing Programs for Demos
-* `Showcase` - Programs designed to show to other scientists the value of integrating cv to their beamlines
+* `XPD` - Programs and Images related to X-Ray Diffractions for XPD
-* `tests` - Testing Files and Programs written just for fun, with wacky images
+* `tests` - Testing files and concepts